-HR teams, recruiters and hiring managers need to instantly see a summary of your key skills & achievements, your current role and previous education/training, so order your CV as follows and don’t overcomplicate it:
+Human Resources teams, recruiters and hiring managers want to see a summary of your key skills & achievements, current role and previous education/training instantly.
+Therefore, order your CV as follows and don’t over complicate it:

 - A summary of your skills and recent achievements

 - Your current and previous employment details including employer name, job title, dates, responsibilities, and achievements in each role

 - Finally, your education including any relevant training / qualifications